data-intelligence-analysis/dataworks_scripts/Correct_HeaderRows_v1.0/README.md

 # <u>Header_Utility</u>
+A standard script to remove special characters from the data fields and identify duplicate data fields within the header row of a client's raw data.

 **NOTICE**: Please **DO NOT** modify this file or the contents in this repository directly.
 We have provided two methods to contribute to the program: